 Fresh juice provides more nutrients and tastes better than the bottled versions you see in the store.
 Consider the modern process of manufacturing orange juice.
 And yes, I say “manufacturing orange juice,” because that’s exactly what it is.

-Once has been extracted from oranges, manufacturers must preserve the juice with sulfur dioxide or sodium benzoate.
+Once the juice has been extracted from oranges, manufacturers must preserve the juice with sulfur dioxide or sodium benzoate.
 In fact, by the time you buy orange juice in a grocery store, it will be degassed, mixed with preserves, reduced to a concentrate to reduce transportation costs, reconstituted with water, perfumes, and dyes, and finally bottled.

 But there is a better way.
 And that way is drinking fresh juice, squeezed by you in your own home.